illinois-cs241/broadway/README.md

 MongoDB must be installed and the `mongod` daemon must be running locally before starting the API.
 Default options are usually sufficient (but for security purposes, be sure to disallow external access to the store).

-Python 3.5 is the minimum supported interpreter version.
-Versions 3.5 and 3.6 are officially supported, but 3.7 should work just as well.
+Python 3.6 is the minimum supported interpreter version.
+Python 3.7 should also work just fine.

 To install the dependencies (with venv)

     python3 -m venv venv
-    . venv/bin/activate
+    sourcce venv/bin/activate
     pip3 install -r requirements.txt

 ## Configuration